ThreeMammals/Ocelot/docs/features/loadbalancer.rst

 Load Balancer
 =============

-Ocelot can load balance across available downstream services for each ReRoute.
+Ocelot can load balance across available downstream services for each Route.
 This means you can scale your downstream services and Ocelot can use them effectively.

 The type of load balancer available are: